Gabrielafolabi/DEVOPS-PROJECT/PROJECT 4 - LEMP STACK IMPLEMENTAION.md

 * `curl http://52.203.53.164 `

-Also, i very on my browser to check if i can access the server, by:
+Also, i verify on my browser to check if i can access the server, by:
 * `http://52.203.53.164:80`